yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 #### Motivation

-Context window in LLM represents the number of input tokens the model can process simultaneously when reponding into the prompt.
+Context window in LLM represents the number of input tokens the model can process simultaneously when responding in the prompt.
 GPT-4 has a context window of approximately $32k$ or roughly 25,000 words.
 Recent advancements have extended this to more than 100k (e.g., Llama3) or even 1 million (Gemini), which is about 8 average length English novels.

 A longer context window allows the model to process and understand more information before generating a response, providing a deeper grasp of the context.
 This capability is especially useful when inputting a large amount of specific data into a language model and asking questions about it.
 For instance, when analyzing an extensive document about a particular company or issue, a larger context window enables the language model to review and retain more of this detailed information, leading to more accurate and customized responses.